vectordotdev/vector/rfcs/2021-10-14-9811-vrl-performance.md

 We could use a library such as [bumpalo](https://crates.io/crates/bumpalo).

-A bump allocator will allocated a significant amount of memory up front.
-This memory will then be used
+A bump allocator will allocate memory up front.
+This memory will then be used during the runtime.
+At the end of each transform the bump pointer is reset to the start - effectively deallocating all the memory used during the transform with very little cost.

-Use a persistent data structure to avoid the initial clone.
-Create an mutated pool
+The downside to a bump allocator is we need to make sure sufficient memory is allocated up front.

 This is probably not ready yet until this PR for `BTreeMap` lands. https://github.com/rust-lang/rust/pull/77438